digiltd/oh-rtd-test/One-Wire-Binding.md

 As a result, your lines in the items file might look like the following:

     Number Temperature_FF_Office 	"Temperature [%.1f ¬∞C]"	<temperature>	(FF_Office)		{ onewire="26.AF9C32000000#temperature" }

-## Known Limitations

-The OneWire binding currently accepts only items of type Number which is good enough for temperature and humidity sensors.
-But for other sensors (e.g. Door contact) it would be good to support Contact items as well.
-Though you can use Number items with door contacts as well but you have to convert the resulting '0' to CLOSED and the '1' to OPEN with the help of rules.

-## Roadmap & wishlist

-- make one wire writeable for switch support (e.g. DS2408 1-Wire 8-Channel Addressable Switch)
-- non number support
-- presence information for iButton support
-- 1-wire communication e.g. via [GPIO](http://en.wikipedia.org/wiki/GPIO) to support devices connected to a Raspberry PI.